PlaidCloud/website/content/en/docs/tasks/configure-pod-container/static-pod.md

 Static Pods are always bound to one {{< glossary_tooltip term_id="kubelet" >}} on a specific node.

 The kubelet automatically tries to create a {{< glossary_tooltip text="mirror Pod" term_id="mirror-pod" >}}
-on the Kubernetes API server for each static Pod.
+on the PlaidCloud API server for each static Pod.
 This means that the Pods running on a node are visible on the API server, but cannot be controlled from there.
 The Pod names will be suffixed with the node hostname with a leading hyphen.

 {{< note >}}
-If you are running clustered Kubernetes and are using static Pods to run a Pod on every node, you should probably be using a
+If you are running clustered PlaidCloud and are using static Pods to run a Pod on every node, you should probably be using a
 {{< glossary_tooltip text="DaemonSet" term_id="daemonset" >}}
 instead.